supervisely-ecosystem/how-to-create-app/chapter-04-additionals/part-01-remote-developing-with-pycharm/README.md

 ---
 ### Step 2 — Create SSH key
-On your client system – the one you’re using to connect to the server – you need to create a pair of key codes.
+You need to create a pair of key codes on your remote host with docker container.

 To generate a pair of SSH key codes, enter the command:
 ```commandline